 Nursing 301: Nursing Informatics

 This is an introductory course to computers and nursing informatics.
 The focus is on the integration of nursing, computer, and information science for the support of professional nursing practice.
 Students will be able to define nursing informatics and information science.
 They will learn to evaluate information according to information literacy standards and assess the role of the nurse in the application of nursing informatics.
 Discussion and examination will be conducted of: ethical considerations in nursing informatics use of social networking tools, handheld computers and e-portfolios in health care environments.
-(To be taken the first academic term after enrollment in the program.
-Is a prerequisite for all other nursing courses.)

 Nursing 400: Conceptual Foundations of Nursing

 This course introduces the returning registered nurse student to the many dimensions of professional nursing.
 Issues germane to the practice of professional nursing including the dynamics of professional development, the knowledge bases of professional practice, the changing health care environment, and professional practice strategies will be covered in the course.
 Discussion and analysis of various theories and conceptual frameworks related to the practice of professional nursing takes place.
 The philosophy and curriculum of the College of Nursing is discussed.
 All lecture, discussion, and student assignments are intended to stimulate critical thinking skills.
 Registered nurse students gain a thorough understanding of the concepts covered in the course and are able to apply those in the remainder of the RN-BSN curriculum, as well as in nursing practice.
-(Prerequisite: Nursing 301)

 Nursing 3533: Transcultural Concepts

 In this seminar students discuss transcultural nursing concepts and their application to nursing care across the lifespan.
 Students examine topics of cultural and gender bias, ethnocentrism, cultural blindness, cultural imposition, legal trends, as well as select ethical and moral issues and dilemmas encountered when caring for culturally diverse patients and families.
 An exploration of the health beliefs and practices of several cultural groups and sub-groups in the United States is conducted.
 Current nursing research is used to inform the study of transcultural nursing and cultural competence.
-(Prerequisites: Nursing 301, Nursing 400)

 Nursing 360: Nursing Research & Evidence Based Practice